jayphelps/core-decorators/README.md

 ### @autobind

-Forces invocations of this function to always have `this` refer to the class instance, even if the function is passed around or would otherwise lose its `this` context. e.g. `var fn = context.method;`
+Forces invocations of this function to always have `this` refer to the class instance, even if the function is passed around or would otherwise lose its `this` context. e.g. `var fn = context.method;` Popular with React components.

 ```js
 import { autobind } from 'core-decorators';